hhru/Nivelir/README.md

 - Adding a green screen to the stack
 - Presenting a blue screen on the green screen modally

+### Cheat sheets
+Learn the most common use cases for Nivelir.
+See article in [API documentation](http://tech.hh.ru/Nivelir/documentation/nivelir/cheatsheet).

 ### Example App
 [Example app](Example) is a simple iOS and tvOS app that demonstrates how Nivelir works in practice.